 I love the Milano Centrale railway station, I always have.
-I’ve seen it grimy and scary with drug addicts hanging on the stairs, almost had my bag pickpocketed in the piazza infront of the station (unsuccessfully, a young trainee it seemed, he had an older man behind him probably training him! ) I sensed the boy (12 to 13 year old) and turned to see him stretching out his hand.
+I’ve seen it grimy and scary with drug addicts hanging on the stairs, almost had my bag pickpocketed in the piazza infront of the station (unsuccessfully, a young trainee it seemed, he had an older man behind him probably training him!
+I sensed the boy (12 to 13 year old) and turned to see him stretching out his hand.
 I responded by yelling at him, my aunt laughed and asked in what language when I told her what had happened.
 In English I replied, I don’t have the same turn of phrase and vocabulary in Italian!)
 Even today I saw that that grassed edges of the piazza (the central part has been cleaned up and repaved) has groups of African immigrants just sitting around, a stark reminder of the crisis Italy is facing with the waves of immigrants making their way in boats across the Mediterranean to Europe.
-It’s a major humanitarian crisis as the numbers are overwhelming Italy and there were what I thought quite a large number there the days I was going in and out of the station.
+It’s a major humanitarian crisis as the numbers are overwhelming Italy.
+To me it appeared that there were quite a large number there the days I was going in and out of the station.
 Not doing anything, just sitting.

 I love the station for its over the top architecture, reflective of the era when it was built.
 Mussolini actively encouraged this architectural grandeur and the station was opened in 1931, seeing it now it’s very much a statement of ‘look how great we are’.
 It’s wonderful in its awfulness.